- MRKH is a disorder (from birth) that affects the female reproductive tract.

-Someone else such as; your sister, friend, or another person you choose, could be the surrogate mother.
-Surrogate mothers are women who agree to carry a pregnancy for a couple.
+Someone else such as your sister, friend, or another person you choose, could be the gestational carrier.
+Gestational carriers are women who agree to carry a pregnancy for a couple.
 You and the baby’s father would be the biological parents of this child.
 Adoption is another choice for some couples.
 Fertility options are improving every day.
 By the time you are ready to have children, there may be more options available to you.

 Why might I have pelvic (belly) pain each month?

-If I don’t make a vagina but I do decide to have sex, will anything bad happen?
+If I don’t create a vagina but I do decide to have sex, will anything bad happen?

 If you have vaginal intercourse before your vagina is created using dilators or surgery, sex will likely be very painful.
 It could cause a tear in your vagina and bleeding.
-Making a vagina with sex can be done but comes with risks and is usually very uncomfortable.
+Creating a vagina with vaginal intercourse alone can be done but comes with risks and is usually very uncomfortable.

-Will I ever be able to have a normal and pleasureable sex life?
+Will I ever be able to have a satisfying sex life?

 YES.
 Keep in mind that every woman, regardless of her age or health issues experiences sexual stimulation and sensitivity in different ways.
 Discovering what you enjoy sexually is an evolving process throughout your life.
 Thus, women with MRKH who are sexually active are encouraged to explore their sexuality with themselves and with their partner(s) to learn what feels both comfortable and pleasurable.

 I’m in boarding school/college and have a roommate – How do I get some privacy to use the dilators?

 Most young women find that they need privacy when using the dilators.
 When you are sharing a room, either with a sibling or roommate, it can be uncomfortable asking for time alone, especially if you don’t want to share any details of your diagnosis or treatment.